broadinstitute/ops-terra-utils/wdl/AzDatasetToGcp/README.md

 # WDL Input Overview
 This WDL copies files from an azure dataset to a gcp bucket.
 It first copies the files to the VM from azure and then copies up to the GCP bucket.

-## inputs defined by file paths
-This WDL is designed to be used with `Run workflow with inputs defined by file paths` option.

 ## Inputs:
  This workflow is designed to use `Run workflow with inputs defined by file paths` option.
 You can use `Run workflow(s) with inputs defined by data table` option if you set up data table specifically to use this wdl.